 Hogg said was proud of the team, who showed they had moved on from a disappointing World Cup where they went out at the pool stage.

-“We fronted up, the defence stood firm and is something we worked on over the past fortnight,” said the 27-year-old.
+“We fronted up, the defense stood firm, and is something we worked on over the past fortnight,” said the 27-year-old.

 “I am bitterly disappointed we did not come away with a result.